FriendsOfCake/crud-view/docs/general-configuration/sidebar-navigation.rst

         'users',
     ]);

-You can also specify a global tables blacklist by setting `Crud.tablesBlacklist` configuration key.
-By default the `phinxlog` is blacklisted.
+You can also specify a global tables blacklist by setting ``Crud.tablesBlacklist`` configuration key.
+By default the ``phinxlog`` table is blacklisted.

 .. code-block:: php